By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 • Continuous filament: Long polyester fibers for a more consistent, less clumpy feel

-• Primaloft, Climashield, etc.: Brand-name synthetic fills with proprietary constructions for specific performance targets
+• Primaloft, Climashield, and similar: Brand-name synthetic fills with proprietary constructions for specific performance targets

 Head-to-Head: Down vs Synthetic